jackyaz/YazFi/README.md

 Should LAN/Guest Network traffic have unrestricted access to each other? (true/false) Cannot be enabled if _ONEWAYTOGUEST is enabled

+#### wl01_ONEWAYTOGUEST
+Should LAN be able to initiate connections to Guest Network clients (but not the opposite)? (true/false) Cannot be enabled if _TWOWAYTOGUEST is enabled

 #### wl01_CLIENTISOLATION
 Should Guest Network radio prevent clients from talking to each other? (true/false)